goldsmocap/mocap-streamer/remote/README.md

-# Building the project

-TODO: finish this

 # Deploying to Digital Ocean

 ## Build Docker Image

+...

 ## Run Docker Container
 The docker container must be run using the host's network hence the `--network host` option.

 `sudo docker run -d --network host --name axis-streamer goldsmithsmocap/axis-streamer:<tag>`

-TODO: finish ths

 # Architecture

-TODO: finish this
+...

 # Troubleshooting

 **Unity not picking up data stream from Axis-Streamer**

 1. Make sure that Axis-Streamer is receiving data from Axis-Neuron.
-TODO: finish this.

 2. Make sure the firewall is not stopping UDP traffic from Axis-Streamer.
-TODO: finish this.

 3. Make sure the ports that axis-streamer is sending data to are forwarded on your router.

 Most users of axis-streamer will be connecting to the internet via a router.
 The router presents